JeanCavalcanteRibeiro/reverbs_mk3_6h/README.md

 	I say that React is quite a lot friendlier than Angular, even after all of its redoes.
 Angular appears to be quite hacky, at least to my inexperienced hands.

 All in all, it was a fun experience.

+# How to run

+To run this project, you will have to first install our node dependencies the old, old fashioned way:

+	cd reverbs-backend
+	npm install
+	cd ..
+	cd reverbs-frontend
+	npm install

+and then, you may run the reverbs-backend concurrent command at will:

+	cd reverbs-backend
+	npm run start:dev